HIPAA-focused IT & Security BAA Available

 Cloud EMR with Microsoft-led continuity around the edge

-Best for practices whose EMR or healthcare integrations live partly outside Azure, but still need Microsoft to own identity, document retention, archive policy, and recovery readiness.
+Best for practices whose EMR or healthcare integrations live partly outside Azure, but still need clear ownership for identity, document retention, archive policy, and recovery readiness.

 Best fit Practices that want the EMR vendor to host the application while Microsoft still protects mailbox data, office records, archive workflows, user access, and business continuity.